 Volunteering can be a satisfying way to invest your time and energy to make a big different in the quality of library services.
 Volunteers acquire new skills and gain recognized work experiences, make social connections, serve in the community, get a glimpse into the behind-the-scenes of the library, and receive verification of volunteer work for schools and resumes.

-Prospective volunteers should read the complete volunteer policy and must complete the volunteer application before they are considered for volunteer opportunities.
-The volunteer application may picked up in-person or submitted electronically below.
+Prospective volunteers should read the complete volunteer policy and must complete the online volunteer application below before they are considered for volunteer opportunities.

 Student Volunteers